 1895 Wells wrote and published anti-lynching pamphlet, A Red Record.
 Married Ferdinand L. Barnett who was an attorney and newspaper owner.
 He had two children from a previous marriage.

 1896 Participated in the founding of the National Association of Colored Women.

-1910 In an effort to help black men moving into Chicago, Wells-Barnett and her husband founded the Negro Fellowship League.
-This organization provided shelter, employment, and other services for the urban migrants who came to the city in search of factory work.
+1910 Founded the Negro Fellowship League which provided shelter, employment, and other services for the urban migrants who came to the city in search of factory work.

 1931 Wells died in Chicago on March 25.

 1970 Her autobiography, Crusade for Justice, was published by her daughter, Alfreda Duster.

 1988 The Ida B. Wells Memorial Foundation was started by five of her grandchildren.